Exploring the superwind mechanism for generating ultrahigh-energy cosmic rays using large-scale modeling of starbursts: Model uptake

-Now, the magnetic field $\overline B$ carries with it an energy density $\overline B^2/(8\pi)$, and the flow carries with it an energy flux $> u_s \overline B^2/(8\pi)$.
+Now, the magnetic field $\bar B$ carries with it an energy density $\bar B^2/(8\pi)$, and the flow carries with it an energy flux $> u_s \bar B^2/(8\pi)$.
 This sets a lower limit on the rate at which the energy is carried by the out-flowing plasma,

 and which must be provided by the source.
 The flux carried by the outgoing plasma is a model-dependent parameter, which can be characterized within an order of magnitude.
 More concretely, $0.035 \lesssim L_B/L_{\rm IR} \lesssim 0.35$, where $L_{\rm IR} \sim 10^{43.9}~{\rm erg/s}$ is the infrared luminosity~\cite{Heckman:1990fe}.
 The lower limit of $L_B$ corresponds to the estimate in~\cite{Heckman:1990fe} considering a supernova rate of $0.07~{\rm yr}^{-1}$, whereas the upper limit concurs with the estimate in~\cite{Thompson:2006is}, and could be obtained considering a supernova rate of $0.3~{\rm yr}^{-1}$~\cite{Bregman} while pushing other model parameters to the most optimistic values.
-The relation (\ref{eq:LIR}) yields a magnetic field strength in the range $15 \lesssim \overline B/\mu{\rm G} \lesssim 150$, which reinforces the $\overline B$ interval given in Table~\ref{tabla}.
+The relation (\ref{eq:LIR}) yields a magnetic field strength in the range $15 \lesssim \bar B/\mu{\rm G} \lesssim 150$, which reinforces the $\bar B$ interval given in Table~\ref{tabla}.
+For NGC 4945, the mechanical luminosity of the superwind is $10^{43.8}~{\rm erg/s}$ and the supernova rate $> 0.3~{\rm yr}$~\cite{Koornneef}.
+The IR luminosity of M83 is measured to be $10^{43.2}~{\rm erg/s}$~\cite{Vogler:2005bg}.
+This suggests that both NGC 4945 and M83 can power a $\mathcal{O} (100~\mu {\rm G})$ magnetic field, too.

 Very recently, a series of extremely high resolution global disk simulations of galaxy outflows have been carried out using the Cholla Galactic OutfLow Simulations (CGOLS) program~\cite{Schneider}.
 A physically-motivated prescription for clustered supernova served as a rough proxy for the full-blown simulation of a multiphase outflow from a disk galaxy.
 CGOLS is equipped with a two-phase analytic model capable of fitting the properties of the superwind as a function of radius.
 To accurately capture the hydrodynamic mixing and dynamical interactions between the hot and cold phases in the outflow the simulations were performed with high resolution ($< 5~{\rm pc}$) across a relatively large domain (20~kpc).
 CGOLS studies favor a volume average median velocity for the hot phase of the superwind of $u_{h} \sim 1500~{\rm km/s}$.
 CGOLS studies also show that mixing between hot and cold gas in the wind is an effective way of transferring momentum from one phase to another and occurs at all radii.
 This process accelerates cold gas to $u_{c} \sim 800~{\rm km/s}$ on kpc scales.